SkylarZhao6/EvernoteGuide/_posts/2012-12-27-Install-Web-Clipper.md

 ---
 category: Stuff
 path: '/stuff'
-title: 'Installing Web Clipper'
+title: 'Installing and utilizing Web Clipper'

 layout: nil
 ---

-# Guide in installing and using Evernote Web Clipper
+# Installing and utilizing Evernote Web Clipper

-Evernote Web Clipper is a browser extension that, available for Chrome, Safari, Internet Explorer (IE) 7+, Firefox, Opera, and Microsoft Edge (for Windows 10 or higher).
-You can use it to save things on the web into your Evernote account.
-It works like a bookmark but owns more advanced functions.

-This section will show you the steps to install Web Clipper on your browser and utilize it on a webpage with its features.
+This section will show you the steps to install Web Clipper as an extension on your browser and utilize it on a webpage with its features.

+__Note__: Web Clipper is only available for Chrome, Safari, Internet Explorer (IE) 7+, Firefox, Opera, and Microsoft Edge (for Windows 10 or higher).

 ## Install Web Clipper

-1. Find **Install Web Clipper** on Evernote

-   Log into Evernote on a web browser, click **Get Started** at the left, bottom corner of the screen.
-You will see **"Install Web Clipper"** in the list.
+1. Go to Evernote on a web browser.

+2. Click **Get Started** at the left, bottom corner.
+You will see **Install Web Clipper** in the list, click it.

    <img src="https://github.com/SkylarZhao6/EvernoteGuide/blob/gh-pages/images/getstarted.png?raw=true" id="getStart">

-2. Install Web Clipper

-   Click **Get Web Clipper** on the page you will be redirected into.
+3. Click **Get Web Clipper** on the new page.

    <img src="https://github.com/SkylarZhao6/EvernoteGuide/blob/gh-pages/images/getclipper.png?raw=true">